khaledrezgui/COMP472-Stockfish/README.md

     ( B1 B2 ) where B1 represents the piece you wish to move and B2 represents the
      square you wish to land on.
 - To win: Capture your opponents king !
 - If more than 10 turns were made and no pieces were captured, a draw is called.

+To Play :( AI-AI, AI-H, H-AI)
+- Run the game
+- Follow the menu instructions to switch between modes and heuristics
+- Choose your depth, time limit , and turn count
+- To win: Capture AI's king
+- If more than your selected turns were made and no pieces were captured, a draw is called

   ### Installation
   To run this project, you need Python installed on your system.